rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to-Copy.md

 </pre>
 <ul>
 <li>
-Description Attributes with a "y" for are currently supported for that object.
+Description Attributes with a "Y" are currently supported for that object.
 </li>
 <li>
 Description Attributes with an "x" will be processed and <b>will</b> appear in the discovery message, but may not make sense for that object and may cause issues with Home Assistant.
+<i>Use with caution!</i>
 </li>
 <li>
 Description Attributes for objects with four "-" will not be processed and <b>will not</b> appear in the discovery message.